janwirth/tuna/README.md

     - [ ] artist, title, number, album
     - [ ] parser
 - [ ] In order to listen to my music while I am not on my computer I want to sync it with my mobile device
-- [ ] In order to sync my devices / connect to my next workflow steps I want to drag and drop files out of the library
 - [ ] In order to not lose my music I want to back it up
     - NAS?
     - backblaze?